AviseInc/bi-coding-challenge/backend/README.md

 * `pnpm install` - Every time you `git pull`
 * `pnpm exec prisma generate` - Any time `schema/prisma.schema` changes (also when _you_ have changed it on your development branch!)
-* `pnpm run migrate-local` - Any time `migrations/` changes (also when you wrote a migration yourself you want to apply)
+* `pnpm migrate-local` - Any time `migrations/` changes (also when you wrote a migration yourself you want to apply)
 * `docker compose down && docker compose pull && docker compose up -d` - Any time there have been updates to other containers in the stack
+* `pnpm generate-data` - Fill the empty DB with fake data

 # Running The Backend